maxrossello/redmine_app_timesheets/README.md

 * configure activity enumerations per order (enhances visibility management of shared activity definitions)
 * support both custom-defined orders and orders defined in projects as shared versions
 * using the global app space plugin, therefore both the administrative and user views can be enabled to selected user groups and showing in the applications menu if they wish
-* new Order criteria in spent time reports
+* new Order and Order Activity criteria in spent time reports
 * permissions for editing own timesheet, view other user's timesheet (readonly), edit other user's timesheet
 * daily and weekly view (the time span can be easily changed to arbitrary period via URL only currently)
 * daily view manages all time entries and related comments; weekly view aggregates timelogs per order + activity + (opt.) issue